How Stevie Ray Vaughan Expanded His Sound on ‘Soul to Soul’

 "We were in a bit of a drug and alcohol frenzy by then, and when you go into the studio you have to confront what you really sound like," explained Layton in an interview with Guitar World.
 "You can’t just walk off the stage and have it over and done with.
 You’re under a microscope.
 Soul to Soul came out well, but it was very difficult to make, and I think that had a lot to do with asking Reese to join.
 It was like, 'We need some help here,' somebody to help carry everything."

-Perhaps ironically, given the creative struggles and looming exhaustion that fed into the album, Soul to Soul ended up being a pretty uptempo collection of songs — a record that fulfilled Vaughan's stated goal of capturing the way he felt as a kid in the summertime.
+Perhaps ironically, given the creative struggles and looming exhaustion that fed into the album, Soul to Soul arrived on Sept.
+30, 1985 as a pretty uptempo collection of songs — a record that fulfilled Vaughan's stated goal of capturing the way he felt as a kid in the summertime.
 Wynans' presence also signaled that while Vaughan had been held up by rock critics as a leader in an emerging blues renaissance, he was more than a mere revivalist, and not content to skate by on his own instrumental prowess.

 "I'm real close to it, and so it's hard to get a good perspective on it, but there're a lot of rockin' songs and then some like we've never played before," Vaughan mused in a 1985 interview with Guitar World.
 "There's definitely blues in it — not less blues than before — but it's a type of music we haven't really tried before, some different kinds of changes.
 There are a few other players here and there that people won't expect — some keyboards, some horns.
 But the moods are happier."